U.S. sees Saudi Arabia and UAE sending commandos to Syria

 "Some don't even like to acknowledge the operations of special forces, but there are a number of them.
 And we are the organiser of them," Carter said.

 Asked whether the Saudis and UAE were already operating in Syria, Carter said: "No. They've had kind of liaisons there ...
-We're talking about mapping that up."
+We're talking about amping that up."

 (Editing by Louise Ireland)